|Number of Claims||453|

 On July 2, 1963, the United States concluded a formal claims settlement agreement with the Government of Bulgaria.
 Under that agreement, the Government of Bulgaria paid the sum of $400,000 in settlement of claims of nationals of the United States.
 This amount was deposited into the Bulgarian Claims Fund to supplement the amount derived from the prior liquidation of Bulgarian assets for payments on awards granted by the Commission.

-An amendment to Title III of the Act authorized the Commission to consider claims against Bulgaria which arose after the first program was authorized but prior to the conclusion of the claims settlement agreement with the government.
+An amendment to Title III of the Act authorized the Commission to consider claims against Bulgaria which arose after the first program was authorized but prior to the conclusion of the claims settlement agreement with the Bulgarian government.
+This was necessary because Bulgaria had been in a state of war with the United States during World War II, which prevented the Commission from automatically receiving jurisdiction to adjudicate further claims against that country under Title I of the Act upon conclusion of a claims settlement agreement.
+See 22 U.S.C.
+1623(b).
 The second Bulgarian Claims Program was completed on December 24, 1971, as required by the statute.

 First Program – Pub.
 L. No. 84-285; (22 U.S.C.
 1631 et seq.); (22 U.S.C.
 1641)